-A grass swale is a natural or constructed channel that is shaped or graded to required dimensions and established in suitable vegetation for the stable conveyance of runoff without causing damage to the channel by erosion.
+A grass swale is a natural or constructed channel with established permanent grasses used for water quality or to convey stormwater runoff which does not rely on the permeability of the soil as a pollutant removal mechanism.
 This practice applies to sites where concentrated runoff will cause erosion damage, a vegetative lining provides sufficient stability for the channel as designed, and space is available for a relatively large cross section.
 Typical situations where concentrated flow areas are addressed with a grass swale include roadside ditches, channels at property boundaries, outlets for diversions and other concentrated flow areas subject to channel erosion.
-Grass swales are generally considered permanent structures but may be used as a temporary measure.
+Grassed swales are generally considered permanent structures but may be used as a temporary measure.

 - Scheduling

 - Site Preparation

 - Constructing

+- Vegetating

 - Construction Verification

-- Vegetating
+- Maintenance

 Prior to start of construction, grass swale channels should be designed by a qualified design professional.
-Plans and specifications should be referred to by field personnel throughout the construction process to ensure that the channel has planned alignment, grade and cross section.
+Plans and specifications should be referred to by field personnel throughout the construction process to ensure that the channel has planned alignment, grade, and cross section.